 The EV charging points in Dacorum each have two sockets, allowing slow or fast charging:

-- Slow charging (up to three kilowatts): Using the standard 13-amp three-pin plug socket, charging an EV usually takes between six and eight hours (depending on battery capacity).
+- Slow charging (up to three kilowatts): Using the standard 13-amp three-pin plug socket, charging an EV usually takes between six and 12 hours (depending on battery capacity)

 What are the benefits of going electric?

 - Zero emissions – improving air quality and reducing local air pollution

 - Climate change – reducing carbon dioxide from road transport.
 If electric vehicles are powered by renewably sourced/green tariff electricity then they will help to combat climate change

 - Quieter – minimal engine and transmission noise